bravomiguel/bravomiguel/README.md

 🛠 Other tech in my stack: TanStack Query, Tailwind, GraphQL, Auth0, MongoDB, Supabase (Postgres), PWA's, Workbox.

-Other stuff about me:

 💭 I'm Ex-KPMG and tech entrepreneur; co-founded friend-finding app (Fethr) tackling Lockdown loneliness.

-🌱 I hold a Data Science Master's and excited about building AI-powered apps (e.g. with ChatGPT, Dall-E etc) 💬 I love languages and travelling, and can speak to you in English, Spanish and French 🇺🇸 🇪🇸 🇫🇷
+🌱 I hold a Data Science Master's and excited about building AI-powered apps (e.g. with ChatGPT, Dall-E etc)

+💬 I love languages and travelling, and can speak to you in English, Spanish and French 🇺🇸 🇪🇸 🇫🇷

 📫 Feel free to reach out: [email](mailto:miguelbravobalestrini@gmail.com)